 Why the FICO Score Reigns Supreme

-When we talk about credit scores, why is it that 9 times out of 10 we're talking about FICO scores.
+When we talk about credit scores, 9 times out of 10 we're talking about FICO Scores.
 The Fair Isaac Corporation isn't the only predictive scoring player on the field.
 True enough, but FICO did invent the game.

 FICO Invented Credit Scoring

 William Fair, an engineer, and Earl Isaac, a mathematician, founded the Fair Isaac Corporation (FICO) in 1956.
 Two years later, Fair and Isaac sent letters to 50 of America's largest lenders introducing the credit scoring model.
 Forty-nine of these letters went unanswered, but it only took one to jumpstart the FICO credit scoring empire.

 In 1958, FICO built its first credit scoring system for American Investments.
 Slowly but surely, other lenders came around, including Montgomery Ward, Connecticut Bank and Trust, and Wells Fargo.